By Chesley Cheatham

 Our first day

-Sitting with my aunt in the waiting room for her first diagnostic appointment, I took off my badge.
-(I didn't want to confuse anyone about why I was there with her.)
-Patients looked around to see where to go, fumbled through paperwork and anxiously waited for their names to be called.
+While I sat with my aunt in the waiting room for her first diagnostic appointment,patients looked around to see where to go, fumbled through paperwork and anxiously waited for their names to be called.

 As I attempted to read waiting-room magazines, I paid attention to the conversations around me.